Rowan is currently the Program Director - Enterprise Education in the Office of the Deputy Vice Chancellor Enterprise at Monash University.

 In her PhD studies, she examined the reproductive ecology of an Australian native plant.
 She continues her keen interest in the natural world by spending as much time as possible exploring the natural environment.

-She has written work across a range of academic publications and general media including HuffingtonPost, The Conversation, The Australian, Mamamia and Women's Agenda.
+Rowan has written work across a range of academic publications and general media including Scientific American, HuffingtonPost, The Conversation, The Australian, Business Chicks, Mamamia and Women's Agenda.

 In 2016 Rowan was the winner of the Telstra Business Woman of the Year Award for Victoria (Public Sector and Academic).

-Rowan is a fan of trail running and mountain biking (or anything else adrenaline-fuelled).
-She's a mum to three totally wonderful kids (11, 9, 6).
-Rowan shares her home on the glorious Mornington Peninsula with a crazy Collie dog, her dad, kids and very understanding husband.
+Rowan is a fan of endurance running and regularly competes in ultra-marathon events.
+She's a mum to three totally wonderful kids (13, 11 & 8) and shares her home on the glorious Mornington Peninsula with a crazy Collie dog, kids and very understanding husband.